 Bevilacqua Lampases Patterns

-Patterns from different periods and inspirations characterise the Bevilacqua lampases that you can see above: from the most classic, such as Melograno and Broccato Lampas, with Renaissance elements, to contemporary ones, such as Walls, inspired by the Madison Belmont Building in New York, a Deco style building.
+Patterns from different periods and inspirations characterise the Bevilacqua lampases that you can see above: from the most classic, such as the 18th-century Broccato Lampas, and Melograno with Renaissance elements, to contemporary ones, such as Walls, inspired by the Madison Belmont Building in New York, a Deco style building.

 Maja Sjöstrom, a Swedish artist, designed some of these fabrics in the 1920s, such as the Three Crowns.